algorithm-helper/algorithm-helper/content/categories/algorithms/strings/introduction.md

 The topic in this section is strings, and data structures and algorithms that operate on strings.
 We will be examining three topics related to strings: string sorting, tries, and string matching.
-For string sorting, we will examine the following algorithms: LSD string sort, MSD string sort, and 3-way radix quick sort.
+For string sorting, we will examine the following algorithms: LSD string sort, and MSD string sort.
 For tries, we will examine the following data structures: radix search trie, and ternary search trie.
 For string matching, we will examine the following algorithms: the Knuth-Morris-Pratt algorithm, the Boyer-Moore algorithm, and the Rabin-Karp algorithm.

 ### Terminology